We do not see, because of what I just laid out, we do not see a recession or a pre-recession.

 I got an idea.

-We're gonna offer Joe Biden ice cream.
+They're going to offer Joe Biden ice cream.

-He's gonna get very distracted, right?
+He's going to get very distracted, right?

-He loves chocolate chocolate chip, it's his favorite.
+He loves chocolate chocolate chip.

-She just take a seat.
+Just take a seat.

-You know, we got a nice cozy guest room.
+You know, we got a nice, cozy guest room.

 Anyway, we appreciate the call.